 While it may be tempting to tell family and friends the good news when you get signs of early pregnancy at 4 weeks, many people prefer to wait a bit longer.
 By the second trimester, the risk of having a miscarriage drops substantially.

 At the first signs and symptoms at 4 weeks pregnant, ensure you start to make any lifestyle changes necessary if you have not already begun to do so.
 If you are a smoker, for example, talk with your doctor about effective ways to quit.
 Avoid recreational drugs and alcohol too as these substances can damage the developing embryo.
-If medications you take might negatively affect the baby, see your doctor to determine whether alternative brands are a better fit for your body now.
+If medications you take might negatively affect the baby, see your doctor to determine whether alternative brands are a better fit for your body now or see here for more detail.

 You may also want to record your baby’s development by starting a book devoted to your little one.
 Suggestions for ways to document growth in the book include taking photos of your profile each week and journaling milestones along the way, including when you swapped your regular pants for the maternity kind.
 Doing so enables you to remember these markers for years to come.